Great Grandma’s Old Flat

 Photo of the back of 1942-44 Hebert Street from 2009 (Courtesy of Geo St. Louis)

-Unfortunately, short sighted urban planners thought it would be a great idea to let the older housing stock in the north section of the city rot, so it could be demolished and replaced with newer housing.
-The south section of the city is built over a series of caves, so the numerous sinkholes in the area made it difficult to build.
+Unfortunately, short sighted urban planners thought it would be a great idea to let the older housing stock in the north section of the city rot.
+The city could demolish the old housing and replace it with newer housing.
+Builders constructed south side buildings over a series of caves, so the sinkholes in the area made it difficult to build.
 The North side built up sooner, so the buildings tend to be older.

-Naturally, the housing stock was older but little thought was given to its place in the history of the city or the superior construction of the time.
+Naturally, the housing stock was older, but city planners gave little thought to its place in the history of the city or the superior construction of the time.
 1942-44 Hebert Street is an eye sore now but in 1930 it was a haven for a widow with a young son, who wanted to be closer to her family.
 An all too familiar tale of a sad end to a once proud structure on the North Side.

 Pin It